Swasth-Apps/swasth.co/src/pages/blog/a-look-into-the-future-of-act.md

 title: A look into the Future of ACT
 username: Rusha
 date: 2020-06-27T00:00:00.000Z
-description: The ACT-based intervention aims to promote individuals' new health behavior patterns through the improvement of the key construct of psychological flexibility, which is defined as the ability to contact the present moment more fully with acceptance and mindfulness as a conscious human being.
+description: "The ACT-based intervention aims to promote individuals' new health behavior patterns through the improvement of the key construct of psychological flexibility, which is defined as the ability to contact the present moment more fully with acceptance and mindfulness as a conscious human being.  "
 featuredpost: true
 image: /img/future-of-act.jpg
 squareimage: /img/future-square.jpg